Canon RP vs Olympus E-PM1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Olympus PEN E-PM1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PM1 has been discontinued (but it can be found pre-owned on eBay).
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the E-PM1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PM1 was succeeded by the Olympus E-PM2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the RP and E-PM1 can be found, respectively, in the Canon RP Manual (free pdf) or the online Olympus E-PM1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon RP or the Olympus E-PM1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.